 What is the schedule?

 You can find the most up to date schedule for the event on our Annual Meeting page.
 As we finalize more details, they will be regularly posted to the event page.

 What is your cancellation/refund policy?

-We will be accepting cancellations with full registration refunds until Friday, November 1.
+We will be accepting cancellations with full registration refunds until Friday, November 13.
 We will not be offering refunds on registration after that date.
-To cancel your registration, please contact email@example.com.
-Please check with the hotel to inquire about their room cancellation policy.
+To cancel your registration, please contact firstname.lastname@example.org.

 I have a question about lobbying (scheduling, preparation, content, or otherwise).